kovid-r/cassandra-nodejs-cryptotracker/README.md

 ```
 npm start
 ```

-You should now be able to see records flowing into the database table **coingecko.coin_prices**.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.